Owen Farrell

+His father, Ireland's current head coach Andy Farrell, played both rugby union and rugby league for England, and was captain for England rugby league and his club Wigan Warriors.

 Early life

+Farrell was born in Billinge Higher End, Metropolitan Borough of Wigan, Greater Manchester, England, on 24 September 1991.
+His birth was registered with the surname O'Loughlin as his parents were not married at the time, but changed his surname to Farrell when they married.

 Farrell began playing rugby league in his hometown at the age of eight for Wigan St Patricks.
 When his father Andy signed for Saracens in 2005, his family moved to Harpenden in Hertfordshire, where Owen at the age of 13 or 14 was introduced to rugby union for the first time.

-In 2014, Farrell told the Guardian newspaper: “It was a huge change.
+In 2014, Farrell told the Guardian newspaper: "It was a huge change.
 I was turning 14 and at first I was adamant I didn't want to leave Wigan.
 All my friends were there and I loved league.
 It was everything I'd ever known and I was sure I wouldn't like it down south.
-But I was probably the first one in the family to settle.”
+But I was probably the first one in the family to settle."

 He has two younger sisters, Elleshia and Gracie, and one younger brother, Gabriel.